-- a.
-In a Residential District where multi-unit living is allowed as a limited use, it is allowed only in a conservation development (see Article 2.4.
-Conservation Development). - b.
+a.
+In a Residential District where multi-unit living is allowed as a limited use, it is allowed only in a compact or conservation development (see Article 2.3.
+Compact Development and Article 2.4.
+Conservation Development). b.
 In an IX- District where multi-unit living is allowed as a limited use, it is allowed only in the upper stories of a building.
 A lobby or other entrance is allowed on the ground floor.